-- requiring local authorities to include in their executive arrangements provision for enabling two or more councillors to share an office on an executive, including the office of executive leader - b) changing the maximum number of members of an executive when members of the executive share an office and - about voting and quorum where members of an executive share office.
+- a) requiring local authorities to include in their executive arrangements provision for enabling two or more councillors to share an office on an executive, including the office of executive leader - b) changing the maximum number of members of an executive when members of the executive share an office and - c) about voting and quorum where members of an executive share office.

-For members of an executive: Each job sharer will be paid an appropriate proportion of the salary group as set out in Table 3.
+For members of an executive: Each job sharer will be paid an appropriate proportion of the salary group.